 Arbitrary names are not made up but are not logically connected to the products or services sold.
 "Apple" is an example of an arbitrary name.

 Why Register Your Personal Name

-Registering your name can provide you added protection against cybersquatters (people who pick up domain names to confuse people and get money).
+Registering your name can provide you with added protection against cybersquatters (people who pick up domain names to confuse people and get money).

 Of course, the best reason to trademark your name is to prevent others from using it.
 For example, Morgan Freeman trademarked his name to prevent it from being used by a company to market its products.
-Freeman's trademark is listed in the category "Entertainment services, namely, live, televised and movie appearances by a professional entertainer."
+Freeman's trademark is listed in the category "Entertainment services, namely, live, televised, and movie appearances by a professional entertainer."

 Protecting Your Trademarked Name

 After you have trademarked your name, you must protect it or risk losing your trademark.
 The U.S. Patent & Trademark Office doesn't protect your name, so you must be diligent.
 You might want to use a Google Alert for your name to keep checking.

 If you want to sue someone for using your name, you must show "confusion in the public."
 That is, you can't just say "someone is using my name" but you must show that there is confusion and then that the confusion is hurting you financially.